dahliau/DPDist/README.md

 # DPDist
 Deep Point cloud Distance using 3DmFV.

-Code and pretrained models will be soon available.
+The code and pretreined models will be available soon.